wrickguha/Plant_Species_Classification/README.md

 # 🌱 Plant Species Classification using Random Forest & Streamlit

 ## 📖 Overview
 This project focuses on classifying plant species using a Random Forest classifier trained on a dataset of plant images or features.
-The model is integrated into a user-friendly web application built with Streamlit, allowing users to upload plant images (or input features) and receive real-time predictions about the species.
+The model is integrated into a user-friendly web application built with Streamlit, allowing users for input features receive real-time predictions about the species.
 This repository contains the code, model, and deployment pipeline for the classification system.

 ## 🚀Features